Upload your CV

 Unemployment in the Warehouse and Distribution sector remains at historically low levels and has been driven by several factors.
 Despite reports alluding to a softening in business confidence, we have seen companies demonstrating significant growth and putting continuing investment in supply chain, procurement, warehouse, and distribution.
 Businesses have been adding to their procurement teams, often with multiple hires, and opportunities have been created due to continued business growth or businesses’ commitment to improving the performance of their supply chain.

 The latest research shows that supply chains are moving at a much faster pace compared to just a few years ago.
 With modern technologies, new opportunities, and new challenges, candidates will need to keep on top of the industry’s most in-demand skills.
-There has been a trend in companies demonstrating their ethical purchasing and corporate responsibility, so Supply Chain professionals need to be more aware of where their products are sourced and how they are produced, not just how the product gets to the end-user.
-Also, the increasing usage of big data across supply chains requires those in supply chain jobs to be comfortable with data analysis in their roles.
+There has been a trend in companies demonstrating their ethical purchasing and corporate responsibility, so Supply Chain and Operations professionals need to be more aware of where their products are sourced and how they are produced, not just how the product gets to the end-user.
+Also, the increasing usage of big data across supply chains requires those in Supply Chain and Operations jobs to be comfortable with data analysis in their roles.

 The importance of Supply Chain and Operations management has grown significantly.
 In any industry, goods need to be procured, stored and dispatched, so efficient and effective management of all these business functions is critical for any business.
 Someone equipped with a comprehensive and integrated knowledge of logistics would be a strong candidate in the job market.
 Every retail organisation has a supply chain, so this is an area where there are multiple opportunities for employment as well as progression to a managerial role, dependent on experience.

-Without transportation and logistics, many other fields would simply not be able to operate.
+Without the Transportation and Logistics industry, many other fields would simply not be able to operate.
 Specialising in this area can make you a key player in an increasingly crucial field.
-With so many levels and facets, there is always the potential for advancement in Supply Chain roles.
+With so many levels and facets, there is always the potential for advancement in Supply Chain and Operations roles.
 Companies prefer to invest in their employees, training them from the ground-up rather than hiring externally.
-This means that the most innovative and hard-working employees will be rewarded for their efforts, encouraging them to work smarter and more efficiently.
+This means that the most innovative and hardworking employees will be rewarded for their efforts, encouraging them to work smarter and more efficiently.

 There are four key components which should not be missed on any Supply Chain & Operation CV:

-More precisely, being open and detailed about your educational background and work experience will be crucial for any supply chain CV.
+More precisely, being open and detailed about your educational background and work experience will be crucial on your CV.

 Successful candidates need to be able to understand the increasingly complex technical aspects of supply chains, and be able to communicate these to non-technically minded colleagues and customers clearly and succinctly.
 Additionally, language skills may be an advantage when working in global networks.

-Some Transportation and Logistics Management roles may require a tertiary qualification.
-These could include an associate’s or bachelor’s degree program in logistics, supply chain management, business administration, or a related field to prepare graduates for a career in logistics management.
+Some Transportation and Logistics management roles may require a tertiary qualification.
+These could include an associate’s or bachelor’s degree program in logistics, supply chain management, business administration, or a related field.